 Employees accumulate annual leave balances to maximum amounts ranging from 210 to 420 hours.
 Most employees receive a 100% termination payment upon separation based upon their final rate of pay.
 The liability for annual leave is valued at 100% of the balance plus the Fund's share of Social Security and Medicare contributions.
 The Fund has recorded a liability for accrued vacation for all employees in accordance with GASB Statement No. 16, Accounting for Compensated Absences.
-The liability for annual leave at June 30, 2013 and June 30, 2012 is \$437,000 and \$497,000, respectively.
+The liability for annual leave is shown below.
 In lieu of cash payment at retirement, an employee can elect to use accumulated annual leave toward their postemployment health care insurance premium as further explained in Note H.